+As one of the oldest and best preserved colour layers the green paint layer was decided to be overly revealed.
+The lost parts of the green paint layer on the wall 1 were decided to be reconstructed in order to obtain the visual integrity of the room.
+The walls 2 and 3 were decided to be left unreconstructed due to the conservation work relied on the principle of possibly minimal interpretation and intervention.
 Photos depicting the process of revealing the green paint layer.
-Photos: Anna Holmberg Reconstruction preparations In the green room, there were ornaments at the top of the walls that were going to be reconstructed and in some places, renewed.
-To perform the reconstruction, the reproduction of the green ornament was needed.
+Photos: Anna Holmberg Reconstruction preparations In the green room there were ornaments on the top of the walls that were going to be reconstructed and in some places renewed.
+To perform the reconstruction the reproduction of the green ornament was needed.
 The first task was to duplicate the ornament on transparent piece of paper using plain graphite pencil.
-The next task was to make a stencil.
-The preparation phase consisted of sizing a thick piece of paper with linseed oil.
-After the sizing of the paper, it was left to dry for a day.
-The linseed oil sizing was done to prevent the stencil from changing during the process of paint application.

-$Reproduction\ of\ the\ ornament\ outlines\ trough\ transparent\ paper.\ Photo:\ Anna\ Holmberg$ The next step was to make a casein medium to bell be used as a paint binder.
+The next task was to make a stencil preparation.
+The preparation phase consisted of sizing of the thick piece of paper with linseed oil.
+After the sizing preformed on the paper, it was left to dry for a day.
+The linseed oil sizing was made to prevent the stencil from deformation during the process of paint application.
+Reproduction of the ornament outlines trough transparent paper.
+Photo: Anna Holmberg The next step of reconstruction preparation was to make a casein medium which will be used as a paint binder.
 The casein paint medium consisted of dry casein powder, water and borax.
 Casein is normally a protein extracted from cottage cheese.
-Borax is a mineral based material.
-Its use allows the casein medium to obtain a neutral pH and be used with all kinds of pigments. &lt;sup>1 Sinopia Pigments, http://www.sinopia.com/-Casein-Milk-Paint-Recipe\c\41.html [15-09-03] Recipe:
+Borax is a material of mineral descent.
+Its use allows the casein medium to obtain neutral pH and use it with all kinds of pigments.1 Recipe: